 For two months straight.

-Katie and I have been a little depressed about that lately, but thanks to a tip from a friend we have discovered a super easy, thick and creamy workaround: Coconut shreds!
+I have been a little depressed about that lately, but thanks to a tip from a friend we have discovered a super easy, thick and creamy workaround: We’re going to use coconut flakes!

 Oh yes, ridiculously easy and mmmm mmmm good.
 Can you tell how excited I am about this????